jasminsehic/PullRequestReleaseNotes/README.md

 - PublishToFile (-ptf) : Default ("false").
 Set to "true" to output markdown to a local filename supplied by OutputFileName parameter.
 - OutputFileName (-o) : Default ("Unreleased.md").
 - ExcludeLabel (-el) : Default ("Exclude Note").
 Pull request label which once found will cause the entire pull request to be excluded from release notes.
+- FollowLabel (-fl) : Default ("Follow Note").
+Pull request label which once found will cause the tool to recursively follow all other pull request merge commits within the pull request.

 ## Sample output